aauss/epi-quark/docs/source/index.rst

 The motivation for this library is the lack of scoring methods that produces comparable scores for algorithms that use different aggregation and testing strategies.

 Furthermore, this library also allows you to apply epidemiologically meaningful weighting.
-We can weight by case counts (detecting large outbreaks is more important than detecting small ones) or by spatio-temporal accuracy, i.e., we prefer detected outbreaks to be precise in location, onset, and length of the outbreak.
+We can weight by case counts (detecting large outbreaks is more important than detecting small ones) or by spatio-temporal accuracy, i.e., we prefer detection close to the location, onset date, and duration of the actual outbreak.

 .. note::